artainmo/DevOps/cloud/README.md

 &nbsp;&nbsp;&nbsp;** Pay less by using more: Via volume-based discounts.<br>
 &nbsp;&nbsp;&nbsp;** Pay less as AWS grows: AWS tends to lower its prices as it grows.<br>
 Some services on AWS are free or free up to a certain point.
 Free services include IAM, VPC, Consolidated Billing, and Elastic Beanstalk.<br>
 EC2 on-demand instances are paid per second for Linux/Windows, with minimal use of 60s, or hour for others.
 If you know you will use EC2 for a long time it is better to use reserved instances for a 1 or 3 year commitment which would be cheaper and comes with no interruptions.
+EC2, RDS and DynamoDB support reservations to optimize costs.
 Spot instances are even cheaper (up to 90% discount compared to on-demand) and work by bidding for unused capacity.
 Dedicated hosts can be reserved as well for 1 or 3 years and are on-demand but are not cost-efficient.
 They allow use of eligible software licenses.
 RDS can be used on reserved instances but not on dedicated hosts.
 Lastly, savings plan is an alternative to save on sustained usage.<br>
 Lambda is paid per call and duration.<br>
 ECS comes with no cost but runs on EC2 which comes with costs.<br>
 With Fargate we need to pay for each container its used CPU and memory as it does not run on EC2.<br>
 With S3 you pay for the amount and size of objects and the requests made in and out of S3.
 You also must pay for data transfer out of S3.
 But data transfer into S3 is free.<br>
 With EBS we have pricing based on the volume type and size.
 We also pay for backups/snapshots and data transferred out.<br>
 For the database service RDS we pay per hour for storage in GB.
 The price also differs based on the database's characteristics.
 You can purchase on-demand instances or reserved instances.
 Backups are free.
 Input and output requests come with a cost.
-Again outbound data transfer comes with a cost but inbound is free.<br>
+Again outbound data transfer comes with a cost but inbound or data transfer between other AWS services within the same region are free.<br>
 CloudFront's pricing differs across geographic regions.
 Number of requests are also billed.<br>
 Using private IPs instead of public IPs lowers costs and improves network performance.
 Staying in same AZ lowers costs too.